ExtendRealityLtd/Academy/Documentation/HowToGuides/Interactions/AddingAnInteractor/README.md

 The `Interactor` prefab comes with an `ExampleAvatar` GameObject, which provides a basic representation of the Interactor containing a simple cube mesh and a simple cube collider.
 These can be changed to suit whatever purpose you may have, but for this example, we'll keep the `ExampleAvatar` GameObject untouched.

-> Note: If you followed the [Adding A TrackedAlias](../../CameraRigs/AddingATrackedAlias/README.md) and added in custom GameObjects for controller avatars, you can delete them now as the `ExampleAvatar` GameObject will provide us with a basic controller avatar instead.
+> Note: If you followed the [Adding A TrackedAlias](../../CameraRigs/AddingATrackedAlias/README.md) guide and added in custom GameObjects for controller avatars, you can delete them now as the `ExampleAvatar` GameObject will provide us with a basic controller avatar instead.

 Expand the VRTK directory in the Unity Project window until the `VRTK -> Prefabs -> Interactions -> Interactors` directory is visible.
 For this example, we're going to add the Interactor prefab to our controller aliases within our TrackedAlias prefab, so expand the TrackedAlias prefab in the Unity Hierarchy window until the `LeftControllerAlias` and `RightControllerAlias` GameObjects are visible.